monnneee/scHiCAR/3_create_pseudo-bulk_fastq/paper_scripts.md

-### The following scripts use astrocyte as an example cell type to show how we performed downstream analysis using pseudo-bulk FASTQ files in our paper <mark>(paper link)</mark>.
+### The following scripts use astrocyte as an example cell type to show how we performed downstream analysis using pseudo-bulk FASTQ files in our paper <mark>(add link)</mark>.
 ### These scripts are adapted from the [nf-core/hicar](https://github.com/jianhong/hicar/tree/dev2rc) pipeline, with modifications: while the original nf-core pipeline only uses R2 reads from long-range (>10kb) read pairs for open chromatin peaks calling, here, we use all R2 reads for peak calling.

 #### 1. align reads to genome and index the sorted BAM File